klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ```

-- If everything is correct, you should see the message "hola" in your browser.
+- If everything is correct, you should see the message "hola" in your browser if you visit http://ADDRESS:PORT/.
 - We could write all our logic in this ***index.js*** file, but at some point it's gona become messy so let's instead create some *routes* in different files using the power of *ExpressJS*.